-There's Heart Amidst The Ruins Of 'The Heap'
+There's Heart Amid The Ruins Of 'The Heap'

 Book Reviews

-There's Heart Amidst The Ruins Of 'The Heap'
+There's Heart Amid The Ruins Of 'The Heap'

 The Heap